-All smoking, including e-cigarettes, juuls, any type of inhalant pens, inside the resident hall entryways, or within 30 feet of the residential facilities, is strictly prohibited.
+All smoking, including e-cigarettes, juuls, any type of inhalant pens, and other substances inside the resident hall entryways, or within 30 feet of the residential facilities, is strictly prohibited.
 For more information on the UCF smoke-free policy, visit http://smokefree.sdes.ucf.edu/.
 This includes the use of medicinal products.